 Did you have to learn how to tie your own shoes first?
 Yes, indeedy!

 Did you have to buy those vegetables so your child could learn to eat those vegetables?
 (This might be a bad example as you may actually be buying fewer vegetables and have entirely given up on this parenting goal).

-You already are a teacher, we just don’t normally call you that.
+You already are a teacher; we just don’t normally call you that.

-17. Enact self-care strategies regularly.
+17. If you’re fed up with homeschool, enact self-care strategies regularly.

 Sure, you can book a spa visit and find a new, organic facial cleanser with essential oils.